How to Build Interactive Demos in 2024 (+Examples)

 To help you make your decision, read: Should You Gate or Ungate Your Interactive Demo?

-Step 6: Iterate on your demo
+Step 6: Iterate on your interactive demo

 After your demo has been live for a month or two, use Navattic’s native dropoff reporting to see where people get stuck.
-Go through the demo yourself to try diagnosing the problem and making adjustments accordingly.

 Additional Resource

-Check out our 2024 State of the Interactive Product Demo report to see how your demo metrics stack up.
+Read our 2024 State of the Interactive Product Demo report to see how your demo metrics stack up.

-Interactive product demo examples
+3 interactive demo examples

 To give you some inspiration, we’ve pulled several examples of how companies are using interactive demos on their websites.